What Breastfeeding Moms Need To Know About Calorie Intake

 What Food Should I Avoid?

 Breastfeeding diets are slightly more relaxed compared to pregnancy diets.
 That said, you should still pay attention to certain food that might affect your baby’s growth.
-A few common ones include:
+A few common food to avoid during breastfeeding Singapore include:

 - High-Mercury Seafood: These include swordfish, shark, and king mackerel, which could harm the baby’s brain.